The Dutch Universal Service Obligation (USO) includes addressed domestic and cross-border services and comprises the following:

 - All letters of correspondence with a maximum individual weight of 2 kilogrammes.

-- Postal parcels with a maximum individual weight of 10 kilogrammes (outbound maximum 20 kilogrammes)
+- Postal parcels with a maximum individual weight of 10 kilogrammes (outbound maximum 20 kilogrammes).

-- Registered and insured postal items
+- Registered and insured postal items.

 Regulatory conditions for the provisions of the Universal Service Obligation

 The Dutch Postal Act 2009 requires PostNL as the USO provider to provide nationwide services and to perform a daily delivery round from Tuesday till Saturday, except on public holidays.
-There is also a requirement do deliver urgent medical items and funeral notifications on Mondays.
+There is also a requirement to deliver urgent medical items and funeral notifications on Mondays.
 At least 95 percent of all standard single rated domestic letters under the USO posted the day before must be delivered in 24 hours.
-Furthermore, PostNL is required to maintain a network of post boxes and post offices for access by the general public.
+Furthermore, PostNL is required to maintain a network of letterboxes and post offices for access by the general public.
 The Postal Regulation 2009 covers detailed tariff regulation, cost and revenue accounting, financial administration and reporting.

 Accounting and other financial obligations

 PostNL’s reporting obligations include a system for allocating costs and revenues to the USO.
 A financial report on the annual performance of the USO must be submitted to the Authority for Consumers and Markets (ACM), accompanied by an assurance report by an independent auditor, to certify that PostNL’s financial accounting system complies with these obligations and is applied properly.